-8. Open questions: Participants use eDSM globally for analyzing these systems and detecting cycles between packages.
-The main idea is to easily detect cycles, visualize them and try to build a better structure than the existing one.
+- 7. Use and usefulness of eCell features (Table VI and Figure 13): enriched cell is a complex visualization.
+It provides a large quantity of information; some of which is only useful in specific cases.
+Results confirm that the main features of enriched cell are used (the cell color, the header, the name of packages in the cell, and the popup information view).
+Specific features, reserved for special understanding of the package, are less used. - 8.
+Open questions: participants use eDSM globally for analyzing these systems and detecting cycles between packages.
+The main idea is to easily detect cycles, visualize them, and try to build a better structure than the existing one.
 Generally, the goal has been reached.
-One person did not like the matrix representation, and two others (PolyMorph with 8 packages and XMLParser with 12 packages) declared that the learning time is too big for the studied system.
+One person did not like the matrix representation, and two others (PolyMorph with eight packages and XMLParser with 12 packages) declared that the learning time is too big for the studied system because they have few packages.